quattor/quattor.github.com/_posts/2013-04-05-package-management.md

   * `verify`: if the repository is to be accessed over HTTPS, whether or not verify the server's certificate..

-We still can do more things with Yum.
-This is an
+Yum can do even more than this.
+We'll add support for more features as their need arises.